 - Book wise, I need some inspiration and ideas.
 My recent struggles are helping a bit, weird to say but true.
-I will keep you updated on patreon if this changes!
 I will need your help with ideas, and I want it to be something you want to read.
 Maybe a novel is in the future for me.

 There you have it, a comprehensive vat of crazy that is my life and goals within.
 Once I complete these goals, I will have to work on my massive student debt.
 Not looking forward to that one, but it is in my future to pay off crap schools unfortunately.
 And when the time comes that I am finally an alumni, I’m going to have a lot more to say.
 Hopefully, I will have a bigger platform to broadcast the crap loudly and clearly for all to see.

 Those of us with chronic illness have to work harder than most to stay afloat in this society.
 Right now, a lot of us are barely keeping our heads above the water.
 I get it now more than ever.
 The stress alone is enough to make us just crawl into bed and never get out again.
 This is me poking my head out of the sheets and looking around to see what is out there.